SafeMath¶

 Reverts if y == 0; otherwise returns x / y (integer division — remainder truncated).

 Note: the raw / operator returns 0 when dividing by zero.
-Use safe_div if you want to surface that as an error instead of silently producing 0.
+Use safe_div to surface that as an error instead of silently producing 0.

 Gas cost¶

-Each safe_* expands to ~10–20 opcodes (arithmetic + a comparison + a conditional jump + a possible revert).
-Rough per-call cost in the ~30–80 gas range.
-Cheaper than a sub-call, more expensive than the raw operator.
+Each safe_* expands to ~10–20 opcodes (arithmetic, a comparison, a conditional jump, a possible revert).
+Approximate per-call cost is 30–80 gas — cheaper than a sub-call, more expensive than the raw operator.

 When to use¶